|

 for serializing actions with the event stream.
 The method Display.callSerially

-requests that the run
+requests that the run method of a Runnable

 object be called, serialized with the event stream.
 Code that uses serviceRepaints()

-can usually be rewritten to use callSerially()
+can usually be rewritten to use callSerially().
+The

 following code illustrates this technique: